ckipp01/dotty-error-index/README.md

   - [ ] 0025 IdentifierExpectedID - See the note in this file.
 I can't reproduce
       but also think it might not be needed at all anymore and we could just use E040 instead
+  - [ ] 0027 VarArgsParamMustComeLastID - See the note in the file.
+Another one
+      I can't reproduced by the check also doesn't seem to make sense in the code.
+  - [ ] 0028 IllegalLiteralID - No idea how to reproduce this one